fhoedemakers/PicoSystem_InfoNes/README.md

 This is a work in progress, and still has lots of things todo:

 - Fix colors that are somewhat off.
 - Sound has to be implemented.
+Will be a challenge since the PicoSystem has as simple Piezo buzzer/speaker which has not the capabilities for generating proper sound from the NES.
 - Code has to be cleaned up.
 Uses parts of the [PicoSystem library](https://github.com/pimoroni/picosystem).
 - Looking whether it is possible to bundle the executable with a game from the public domain.
 - Companion App in Microsoft Windows for uploading roms to the handheld.